 Tennessee RPAC Trustees are appointed annually by the Association President.
 Fifteen Trustees serve annually.
 If any member is interested in becoming an RPAC Trustee, the application deadline is in the late summer each year.
-For 2019, it is August 30.

 TENNESSEE TRUSTEES DUTIES

 - Meet with other Trustees to establish goals, set policy, and administer funds of the REALTORS® Political Action Committee. - Raise the necessary dollars to fund the operation of RPAC and meet the goals established from time to time. - Meet with local Associations and assist in planning, development and implementation of the local RPAC campaign. - Meet at least once annually with assigned Associations to educate membership on RPAC's purpose and function.